 (3 Credits) This course focuses on the application of the principles of supervision and management, team work, project management, and leadership within the HIM profession.
 Strong emphasis is placed on demonstrating professional practices and encouraging leadership qualities.
+Course fee required.
 Total of 45 hours of lecture.